 As you consider the above miter saws, look at their cut type, blade length, power level, and dust collection system to ensure that you choose a model that fits your carpentry needs.
 The buying guide below explains these factors for you.

-Cut type refers to how a miter saw can cut a piece of wood.
-The three most popular cuts are crosscuts, miter cuts, and bevel cuts.
-Crosscuts are basic cuts that run parallel to the workpiece’s sides.
-Miter cuts are angled cuts that slice the workpiece at an angle.
+- Miter cuts: These are angled cuts that slice the workpiece at an angle.
 The most common miter cut is at a 45-degree angle to seat two corners of wood together.

-Miter Saw Blade Length
+Miter Saw Blades

 The size of a miter saw is determined by the size of the blade that it holds.
 Blade size affects what size of wood you can cut.
 If you work with thicker wood, you may want to purchase a miter saw with a 12-inch or larger blade, as a 10-inch blade may not be long enough to cut through it.